Dave Philistin

-Dave Philistin (born 1986) is a former American football linebacker and CEO and founder of Candor, a cloud-based managed IT services company.
+Dave Philistin (born September 24, 1986) is an American former football linebacker and CEO and founder of Candor, a cloud-based managed IT services company.
 He played for the Maryland Terrapins at the University of Maryland.
 Philistin is a 2011 UFL Draft choice of the Las Vegas Locomotives.

-Early years
+Early life

-Philistin was born on September 24, 1986 in Manchester, New Hampshire to mother Liz Murphy.
+Philistin was born in Manchester, New Hampshire, to mother Liz Murphy.
 His brother, Jacques, played football as a nose tackle at Norfolk State University where he earned All-American honors.
 Dave attended Manchester Central High School where he played football for four years.
 As a sophomore, he played as a defensive end, before moving to inside linebacker and tailback for his final two years.
 He also letter twice in track and field, with his events being sprints and shot put.

 As a senior, he recorded 108 tackles, one interception returned for a touchdown, 4.5 quarterback sacks, one blocked punt that he also returned for a touchdown, and one fumble recovery.
 That year as a tailback, he rushed for 1,002 yards and 13 touchdowns.
 During his senior season, the team went 13–0 and won the state championship.

 In high school, Philistin was named an all-state player three times.
 His senior year, ESPN named him the number-five outside linebacker in the nation.
 He was named a PrepStar All-American, SuperPrep All-New England selection, and 2004 New Hampshire player of the year.
 Philistin was recruited by Maryland, Boston College, Michigan, Ohio State, and West Virginia.
 Philistin said one of the reasons he chose Maryland was because "The coaches were a great fit here.
 I wanted to go to a school that wasn't too far, but where I felt like I was on my own."